Bratton Fleming

-Bratton Fleming is a large village, civil parish and former manor near Barnstaple, in Devon, England.
-It lies a few miles west of Exmoor.
-The parish is surrounded, clockwise from the north, by the parishes of Challacombe, Brayford, Stoke Rivers, Goodleigh, Shirwell, Loxhore, Arlington and Kentisbury.
+Bratton Fleming is a large village, civil parish and former manor in Devon, England, about 6 mi north-east of Barnstaple and near the western edge of Exmoor.
+The parish includes the hamlets of Knightacott and Stowford.
 The population of the parish in 2001 was 942, falling to 928 in 2011.
 There is an electoral ward with the same name which at the 2011 census had a population of 2,117.

 History

-The former Manor of Bratton Fleming was owned by a succession of families from the Norman Conquest to the 19th century.
+The former manor of Bratton Fleming was owned by a succession of families from the Norman Conquest to the 19th century.
 The Flemings had their seat at Chimwell which Tristram Risdon described as "one of the largest demesnes of this shire".
 According to W. G. Hoskins, Chimwell is now a farmhouse called Chumhill.
 Other Domesday manors in the parish were Benton and Haxton.
 The great jurist Henry de Bracton (c.
 1210 – c.
 1268) was either born here or at Bratton Clovelly.

 The village was once served by a railway station, supposedly 'the most beautiful in England', on the narrow gauge Lynton & Barnstaple Railway; the trackbed runs close to the village.
 The street names Station Road and Station Hill survive.

 Church

-St Peter's Church was rebuilt on the site of a much older building, in 1861.
+St Peter's Church was rebuilt on the site of a much older building in 1861; parts of the north chancel chapel are from the 14th century.